1-877-929-7245

 DAY6Exploring Shakespeare’s Globe Theatre

 Leaving Stratford-upon-Avon by coach after breakfast, we travel from the heart of England back to its capital.
 Our route takes us through the scenic English countryside and past modern and historic destinations as we approach London.

-Our first destination on arrival is Shakespeare's Globe Theatre.
+Our first destination on arrival is Shakespeare's Globe Theater.
 The half-timbered building we see today is the third iteration of this theater, which was first built as a stage for Shakespeare's shows in 1599.
 The legendary playwright called the theater a "wooden O," due to its circular construction and open-air design, and this incredible setup can still be seen today in the 1997 iteration.

-On arrival, there is time to grab lunch independently before a guide introduces the history, stories and features of the Globe Theatre - the only thatched building in London.
+On arrival, there is time to grab lunch independently before a guide introduces the history, stories and features of the theater - the only thatched building in London.
 See the covered stage and the leveled seating area before continuing to explore at your own pace.

 Later in the afternoon, we are transferred back to our original hotel, where the evening is at leisure.
 Overnight London.